saurlax/netvigil/README.md

 $ go build .
 ```

 In order to run the program correctly, you also need to provide a configuration file.
-You can directly rename `config.example.toml` to `config.toml` to use the default configuration.
+You can directly copy `config.example.toml` and rename to `config.toml` to use the default configuration.

+In addition, you also need to provide a copy of `GeoLite2-City.mmdb` in the root directory, which you can find at [GeoLite2 Website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).

 ## Workflow